DTS-STN/CDP-Lessons-Learned/Power BI Firewall Blocker.md

 ![Azure Databricks Connection Error](assets/images/az-databricks-connection-error.png)

-Additionally, attempting to connect Power BI Desktop to Synapse SQL DW using Azure Synapse Analytics connector and the SQL Server Database connector also results in the following error
+Additionally, attempting to connect Power BI Desktop to Synapse SQL DW using Azure Synapse Analytics connector and the SQL Server Database connector also results in the following error.

 ![Synapse SQL DW Connection Error](assets/images/synapse-sql-dw-connection-error.png)

 One cannot connect to these sources directly from www.powerbi.com, as the service directs you to Power BI desktop to connect to the source.

 Synapse Studio allows to use data inside Synapse Analytics to create reports inside Power BI.
 This is done upon creating a Power BI workspace/linked service and then clicking _New Power BI dataset_ on _Power BI datsets_ page listed under _Power BI_ section in the _Develop_ tab, which automatically lists the available SQL Pools inside Synapse Analytics and the respective downloadable data source file that automatically opens in Power BI Desktop to establish connection to Synapse SQL DW as the data source has to be created from a Power BI Desktop.
-Similarly, this also results in the following error
+Similarly, this also results in the following error.

 ![Synapse Analytics Connection Error](assets/images/synapse-analytics-connection-error.png)